 The housesitting community is growing

 Home owners offer free accommodation in return for looking after their home and beloved pets.
-This exchange is built around trust (not money), which is at the heart of the house sitting community.
+This exchange is built around trust (not money), which is at the heart of the international house sitting community.

 Housesitting also provides a way to live temporarily in a variety of locations around the world.
 But what we love most is the opportunity to really become immersed in the culture of another region or country.